larrylugo/GettingAndCleaningData/CodeBook.md

 (iii) The set of variables
 Variables estimated on data set, according to directions from course team, were:

-- mean(): Mean value
+- mean(): Mean value of previous variable
-- std(): Standard deviation
+- std(): Standard deviation of variables cited above
 - Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
+--gravityMean
-tBodyAccMean
+--tBodyAccMean
-tBodyAccJerkMean
+--tBodyAccJerkMean
-tBodyGyroMean
+--tBodyGyroMean
-tBodyGyroJerkMean
+--tBodyGyroJerkMean

 Other estimates have been removed for the purpose of this excercise.